steven2024/xfce-winxp-tc-installer/README.md

 The current UI of the PyGObject program is simple and user-friendly.
 It recreates the Windows XP OOBE.
 You can click a button to install the winxp-xfce-tc theme.

 - ***Note***
-    - The installation functionality for the winxp-xfce-tc theme has not been implemented yet.
-The current focus has been on developing the user interface and ensuring it is ready for the installation features.
+    - The installation functionality has been added, but it is currently only available for Debian-based systems.
+Support for other distributions is planned for future releases.
+    - Rozniak has started working on porting my work on the theme installer over to C for integration with his theme.
+This work is still in progress, and the C-based version is not yet complete.
+The goal is to enhance the theme installer to be more closely integrated with the theme itself.

 **Current Features**